1996 California Proposition 218: Conditions leading to Proposition 218

-Proposition 218 Election Campaign
+Election campaign

 Proposition 218 was considered a sleeper measure by the media as local governments were legally prohibited from using public funds and other resources to campaign against it, and because greater media attention had been given to the Proposition 209 ban on affirmative action and the Proposition 215 medical marijuana initiative measures which also appeared on the same election ballot.

 Proposition 218 was initially estimated to cost local governments in California at least $100 million per year with long-term cost estimates being much greater in the many billions of dollars per year, and Moody's Investors Service warned the initiative measure would cause "significantly declining credit quality."
 The credit ratings issue became so heated during the Proposition 218 election campaign that the California State Treasurer, in an effort to calm the municipal bond market, took the extraordinary step of warning measure opponents against exaggerating the possible negative impacts on local government credit ratings and bond issuances when discussing Proposition 218.

 Like Proposition 13 in 1978, Proposition 218 was also opposed by the vast majority of prominent newspapers and the political establishment in California.
 Opposition to Proposition 218 included public employee unions, local governments, local government interest organizations, environmental interest groups, public education interest groups, and private business firms that underwrite municipal bonds.

 Of the total campaign contributions received against Proposition 218, 74% came from public employee unions, and those interests contributing $10,000 or more represented 91% of the total contributions received by the Proposition 218 opposition campaign.

-Also similar to Proposition 13, there were dire predictions from the measure opponents, especially local politicians, regarding what would happen if Proposition 218 were to be approved by the voters.
-Some examples included: Expensive landscaping would die and become fodder for devastating fires.
-Silicon Valley would be shut down forever.
-Parks, senior centers, and other public buildings would shut down.
-Neighborhoods would no longer be safe.
-The initiative would immediately have a devastating effect on local government finance.
-The initiative would force local governments to go back decades and destroy their method of service delivery.
-The initiative would be a mortal threat to fire safety.
+Measure opponents often warned of dire consequences over Proposition 218's approval, including major job losses in Silicon Valley, the shuttering of many parks, senior centers, and other public buildings, and be threats to fire safety.

-The supporters of Proposition 218 focused on the primary benefit that voters would have the constitutional right to vote on local government taxes.
-Proposition 218 supporters also urged voters to review their property tax bill which would confirm the growing list of property-related fees, charges and special assessments imposed by local governments without voter approval.
+Supporters of Proposition 218 focused on the ability for residents to vote on local government taxes.
+Proposition 218 supporters also urged voters to review their property tax bill, arguing that it would confirm the growing list of property-related fees, charges and special assessments imposed by local governments without voter approval.

-Election Results and Summary Statistics
+Election results

 Proposition 218 passed with 56.55% support statewide, representing a margin of victory of 13.1 percentage points.

-Proposition 218 passed in 54 (93%) of the 58 counties in California.

-Proposition 218 passed in 405 (86%) of the 469 cities in California in 1996.